YinHK-gameDev/unity-learn/physics/collision.md

 - In the Editor: On the **Rigidbod**y or **Articulation Body component** Inspector, change the **Collision Detection property**.
 - In code: Use the API properties **`Rigidbody.collisionDetectionMode`** and **`ArticulationBody.collisionDetectionMode`**.

+> **Note**: Unity do not detect all collisions in the scene — they only detect collisions involving the GameObject that the script is attached to.

 ### ref
 https://docs.unity3d.com/Manual/collision-section.html